The Legend of Zelda: 2013–present: Open-world emphasis

-In 2013, Nintendo released A Link Between Worlds for the Nintendo 3DS, a sequel to A Link to the Past.
+In 2013, Nintendo released A Link Between Worlds, a sequel to A Link to the Past, on the Nintendo 3DS.
 Progression is more open-ended than previous titles, with the possibility of completing many of the game's dungeons in any order.
 Certain dungeon obstacles require the use of rented or purchased items.

-Tri Force Heroes, a cooperative multiplayer game, was released for the 3DS in October 2015.
+Tri Force Heroes, a cooperative multiplayer game, was released on the 3DS in October 2015.

 Breath of the Wild was released in March 2017, as the last Nintendo-published game for the Wii U and a launch title for the Nintendo Switch.
 Similar to the original The Legend of Zelda, players are given little instruction and can explore the world freely.
 The world is designed to encourage exploration and experimentation and the main story quest can be completed in a nonlinear fashion.
 An enhanced port was released as a launch title for the Nintendo Switch 2 worldwide in June 2025.

 A Breath of the Wild sequel, Tears of the Kingdom, was released on the Switch in May 2023.
 New to Tears of the Kingdom are the battery-powered Zonai devices, which the player can use for combat, propulsion, and exploration.
 The game also features the new abilities to fuse materials together, ascend through ceilings, reverse objects' movement through time, and autobuild structures.
 An enhanced port was released as a launch title for the Nintendo Switch 2 worldwide in June 2025.

-Echoes of Wisdom, which features Zelda as the main protagonist, was released in September 2024 for the Switch.
+Echoes of Wisdom, which features Zelda as the main protagonist, was released on the Switch in September 2024.